Rent-to-Own: A Creative Way to Get Into a Million-Dollar Home

 That’s because you already agreed upon a price at the time of signing the lease, “which may have been two, three, four, even five years prior,” he says.
 Homes in hot markets can appreciate a lot in that amount of time.

-Terms for rent-to-owns are usually two years, and you’ll generally have one of two options: lease option agreement, or lease-purchase agreement.
+Understand the terms: The terms for rent-to-owns are usually two years, and you’ll generally have one of two options: a lease option agreement or a lease-purchase agreement.

 A lease option agreement gives you the option to buy the house, while a lease purchase agreement requires you to purchase it.
 Lease purchase agreements are almost never a good deal for buyers.
 Make sure you know which agreement you’re signing, because you could be locking yourself into buying the home down the line, even if your circumstances change.